MilosKozak/ruffy/README.md

 * start the pairing, lay the pump next to the phone in pairing mode
 * if the pump does not find your phone (shows it as selectable device in the screen) then it wont work!

+Is there really no other alternative?
+* Get root rigths on any android and use this method: https://github.com/gregorybel/combo-pairing/

 Why the name?